 Seaplane Floats: Commercial use is permitted from the seaplane float.
-Operations for commercial use of seaplane float is managed and regulated by the Sitka Harbor Department
+Operations for commercial use of seaplane float is managed and regulated by the Sitka Harbor Department viewed on the HAI website- www.rotor.com

 Altitude: Operators follow voluntarily agreed upon routes for tour flights and maintain minimum altitudes of 1,500 feet for helicopters operating above residential areas, except during takeoff, landing or when deviations are required by weather or traffic.